ronja-tutorials/ronja-tutorials.github.io/_posts/2020-01-08-invlerp_remap.md

 ## Example Shader

-The base shader is pretty barebones, similar to the one in [the first few tutorials]({{ site.baseurl }}{% post_url 2018-03-22-properties %}).
+The base shader is pretty barebones, a little more complex than [a completely unlit one](/basics.html).
 I decided to write the custom functions in a separate include file which I named Interpolation.cginc, but you can just as well copy-paste the functions into your main shader file.
 As the "blending variable" I used the y component of the UV coordinates so it's immediately visible what the function does over a gradient from 0 to 1.

 A shader version for a regular linear interpolation looks like this: